ArielRosarioJr/Multiple-Regression-Analysis-Honors-Bio/README.md

 ## Recommendations

 - Implement mandatory study hours for students enrolled in this course.
-- Implement an intervention system where professors reach out to students who miss too many classes in order to help improve student performance.
+- Implement a intervention system where professors reach out to students who miss too many classes in order to help improve student performance.

 ## Implications